Which anime character comes to your mind when you think of a delinquent?

 8. Anzu (Hinamatsuri)

 Anzu is the “heart” of Hinamatsuri.
-The character who brings warmth, meaning and emotional stories to this slice of life series.
+The character who brings warmth, meaning and emotional stories to this

 But in the early stages, Anzu is a delinquent.
 Even if she’s not doing it intentionally.